kcd83/Quickstart-Docker-tutorial/README.md

     RUN echo "<p><i>Built at $(date)</i></p>" >> /usr/share/nginx/html/index.html

-Build it with a custom name (`--tag`, despite being "name and optionally a tag").
+Build it with a custom name (`-t` is `--tag`, despite being "name and optionally a tag").
 The trailing `.` is the path to the build context directory containing our file.

     docker image build -t helloworld .